Features

 Q: How so?

-A: Beekeeping management strategies often involve simple syrup mixture that’s a synthetic version of nectar.
+A: Beekeeping management strategies often involve a simple syrup mixture that’s a synthetic version of nectar.
 I try to shy away from this unless I feel they’re going to starve over a winter.
 Pollen is immunotherapy but if you’re buying commercial honey from bees that have been fed sugar syrup, you’re not getting the local pollen.

 Q: Like everything, bees have seasons when they’re productive and seasons when they rest.